 At the same time that training increases the attentive behaviors of parents, manipulating the content of their observations appears to be more challenging.
-This was made evident in their use of Wh-questions.
-We were surprised that parent knowledge appeared to play no significant role in the use of this strategy, particularly as research has shown that parent use of Wh-questions bears strong connections to content during parent-child talk (Ornstein et al., 2004).
-Closer inspection revealed that Wh-questions-unlike the other strategies-could support operational purposes (e.g., "Where should we go next?") as well as content purposes (e.g., "How's that bee getting that yellow stuff on him?").
-Viewed in this light, it was not surprising that a two-way ANOVA for non-content Wh-questions found only a significant main effect for treatment, F(1, 75) = 15.06, p < .001, d = .86.
-In contrast, parent use of the Wh-content questions resulted in significant main effects for treatment, F(1, 75) = 34.81, p < .001, d = 1.3, as well as for parent knowledge, F(1, 75) = 5.28, p < .05, d = .45.
-Thus, parents in the treatment groups (M = 27, SD = 13) typically generated more Wh-content questions than parents in the control groups (M = 13, SD = 8).
-Likewise, parents with higher pollination knowledge (M = 22, SD = 12) generated more Wh-content questions than parents with less pollination knowledge (M = 17, SD = 12).
+This was made evident in their use of wh- questions.
+We were surprised that parent knowledge appeared to play no significant role in the use of this strategy, particularly as research has shown that parent use of wh- questions bears strong connections to content during parent-child talk (Ornstein et al., 2004).
+Closer inspection revealed that wh- questions-unlike the other strategies-could support operational purposes (e.g., "Where should we go next?") as well as content purposes (e.g., "How's that bee getting that yellow stuff on him?").
+Viewed in this light, it was not surprising that a two-way ANOVA for noncontent wh- questions found only a significant main effect for treatment, F(1, 75) = 15.06, p < .001, d = 0.86.
+In contrast, parent use of the wh-content questions resulted in significant main effects for treatment as well as for parent knowledge: treatment, F(1, 75) = 34.81, p < .001, d = 1.3; parent knowledge, F(1, 75) = 5.28, p < .05, d = 0.45.
+Thus, parents in the treatment groups (M = 27, 15)SD = 13) typically generated more wh- content questions than parents in the control groups (M = 13, SD = 8).
+Likewise, parents with higher pollination knowledge (M = 22, SD = 12) generated more who content questions than parents with less pollination knowledge (M = 17, SD = 12).